Dollar slide continues, yuan rally gets attention

 Dovish comments from Fed speakers continued on Tuesday with a speech by Charles Evans, president of the Federal Reserve Bank of Chicago, who said recent inflation reports reflected only a "burst of post-pandemic relative price level adjustments." [nL2N2NB2JR]

-The British pound, which had run up about 2% against the dollar since April, was stalled at $1.4149 as though it could not break through $1.42.
-[GBP/]
+The British pound , which had run up about 2% against the dollar since April, was stalled at $1.4149 as though it could not break through $1.42.

 Sterling needs fresh evidence of British economic strength to get back to the 2021 high of $1.4240 reached in February, traders and analysts said.